How to Make a YouTube Video (Beginner’s Guide)

 What should I make a YouTube video about?

-There are many ways to find YouTube video ideas your audience is searching for.
+Explore multiple approaches to find YouTube video ideas your audience values.
 Three of my favorites are YouTube searches, comment sections, and communities.

 What type of YouTube video is most watched?